Online registration will be available Fall 2023

 Registration

-If you and at least five other campers and one sponsor are coming to camp, and at least one sponsor is staying in a residence hall, you can create a group profile when registration opens in the fall.
+If you and at least five other campers and one sponsor are coming to camp, and at least one sponsor is staying in a residence hall, you can create a group profile.
 Each camper (including you) would then need to register for camp individually under your group to receive the group pricing and be on the same team.

 1. After registration opens in the fall, click “Register” and then log in to your account or create an account if you don’t already have one.